-In other words, the analysis performed in Axon provides a better value to feed to deterministic planning tools, and it also allows organization to make risk-based decisions by providing a complete analysis of the variability.
+In other words, the analysis performed in Axon provides a better value to feed to deterministic planning tools, and it also allows organizations to make risk-based decisions by providing a complete analysis of the variability.
 The obvious value to use in the deterministic planning systems is the mode because it is the most frequent value.
 However, choosing the maximum for supplier lead time, for example, can ensure that the materials are never delivered late.
 However, this is at the cost of higher inventories because most of the time the supplier will deliver earlier than the expected delivery date.

-Axon customers report getting much more realistic plans out of the planning systems, which provides greater tangible results, such as reduced inventory.
+Axon customers report getting much more realistic plans out of the planning systems, which provide greater tangible results, such as reduced inventory.
 Another intangible result is the increased confidence in the results generated by the deterministic planning system, which translates into greater adoption.

 Equally important is the tracking of these variables through constant analysis to detect any trends.

 The moment a significant deviation or trend is detected, both the business process improvement and the planning team can be notified.
-If detected early enough the trend can be reversed, if the trend effect is negative, or accelerated, the trend effect is positive.
+If detected early enough, the trend can be reversed; if the trend effect is negative, or accelerated, the trend effect is positive.

-Above all else Axon provides a much better understanding of where variability is experienced.
+Above all else, Axon provides a much better understanding of where variability is experienced.
 Because Axon also provides Value Stream Analysis (VSA), you can identify opportunities for improvement immediately, as well as understand the benefits and limitations of the improvements.

-By helping you move from a state of “unknown uncertainty” to “known variability”, and feeding smart parameters to traditional deterministic tools, Axon provides the first step in achieving resilient supply chain planning.
+By helping you move from a state of “unknown uncertainty” to “known variability”—and feeding smart parameters to traditional deterministic tools—Axon provides the first step in achieving resilient supply chain planning.